-21.2 If the Consent Holder identifies any archaeological discoveries or potential areas or sites of historic value, the Consent Holder must shall immediately notify the Consent Authority and a representative of Heritage New Zealand Pouhere Taonga.
+Conserve fourther exercision within Fore of the disturbance for a paried Cease any further excavation within 50m of the disturbance for a period of at least 24 hours; and Immediately advise Consent Authority of the disturbance; and Immediately advise the Te Rūnanga O Ngāti Waewae, or their authorise representatives of the disturbance; and Immediately advise Heritage New Zealand Pouhere Taonga and the New Zealand Police.
+If the Consent Holder identifies any archaeological discoveries or potential areas or sites on historic value, the Consent Holder must shall immediately notify the Consent Authority and a representative of Heritage New Zealand Pouhere Taonga.

-General Conditions to Apply to all WCRC Consents 22.0 Me thod of Mining 22.1 The consent holder must shall only carry out mining activities within the mining area shown on the attached map titled "TiGa Consent Application" prepared by Tai Poutini Professional Services Ltd dated 18 January 2024 attached as Schedule 122 March 2023.
-22.2 The maximum combined surface area of un-rehabilitated disturbed land in the application area must shall-not exceed 8.0 hectares at any one time.
+Genera l Conditions to Apply to all WCRC Consents 22.0 Me thod of Mining 22.1 The consent holder must shall only carry out mining activities within the mining area shown on the attached map titled "TiGa Consent Application" prepared by Tai Poutini Professional Services Ltd dated 18 January 2024 attached as Schedule 1 22 March 2023 .
+22.2 The maximum combined surface area of un-rehabilitated disturbed land in the application area must shall not exceed 8.0 hectares at any one time.
 22.3 The mining and associated activities under this consent must not cause or induce erosion or slope instability outside the application area.
-22.4 Mining activities must not occur within 100m of the Canoe Creek lagoon within the first 12 months of mining operations commencing.
-23.0 Erc sion and Sediment Control Plan 23.1 The Consent Holder must operate in general accordance with the Erosion and Sediment Control Plan labelled 'Barrytown Mineral Sand Operation Erosion and Sediment Control Plan and Water Management' (ESCP) prepared by Ridley Dunphy Environmental Ltd, dated January 2024April 2023.
-The objectives of the ESCP are: • To use established guidelines and practices to minimise sedimentation of waterbodies adjacent to the mining area; • To assist with compliance with the water quality parameters in Condition 25.0.
+22.4 Mining activities must not occur within 100m of the Canoe Creek lagoon within the first 12 months of mining operations commencing. osion and Sediment Control Plan 23.1 The Consent Holder must operate in general accordance with the Erosion and Sediment Control Plan labelled 'Barrytown Mineral Sand Operation Erosion and Sediment Control Plan and Water Management' (ESCP) prepared by Ridley Dunphy Environmental Ltd, dated January 2024April 2023.
+The objectives of the ESCP are: To use established guidelines and practices to minimise sedimentation of waterbodies adjacent to the mining area; To assist with compliance with the water quality parameters in Condition 25.0.
 23.2 A Site Specific Erosion and Sediment Control Plan (SSESCP) must be prepared and reviewed annually and submitted to the Consent Authorities with the Annual Work Programme, reflecting the water management and mitigation measures proposed for construction and mining for the following 12 months, and adhering to principles of the Erosion and Sediment Control Plan in Condition 23.1 above.
-The SSESCP must shall include: • Location of the work; • Contour information; • Erosion and Sediment Controls (ESCs) ESCs; • Chemical treatment requirements, design and details; • Catchment boundaries; • Details of construction methods; • Contingency measures; • Design details; • A programme for managing non-stabilised areas; • The identification staff who will manage ESCs; • The identification of staff who monitor compliance with conditions; • A chain of responsibility for managing environmental issues; and 24.01/- Methods and procedures for decommissioning measures (if applicable) 24.0 Wa 24.1 ter Management Plan Mine water must be managed to ensure the outcomes in condition 24.1 are met by 24.1 ensuring:
+The SSESCP must shall include: Location of the work; Contour information; Erosion and Sediment Controls (ESCs)ESCs; Chemical treatment requirements, design and details; Catchment boundaries; Details of construction methods; Contingency measures; Design details; A programme for managing non-stabilised areas; The identification staff who will manage ESCs; The identification of staff who monitor compliance with conditions; A chain of responsibility for managing environmental issues; and Methods and procedures for decommissioning measures (if applicable) 24.0 Wa iter Management Plan 24.1 Mine water must be managed to ensure the outcomes in condition 24.1 are met by ensuring: